o-jasper/o-jasper.github.io/presentation/bitvote/bitvote.md

 + More people implies more voting weight

-+ cant say ‘tough luck’ when contract execution too expensive
++ when contract execution too expensive<br>
+  cant say ‘tough luck’

-Ethereum working on it, some ideas that help.
+NOTES: Ethereum working on it, some ideas that help.

 ## Open problem: One per ID